 The segments were initially intended for short-term use, but were subsequently validated by follow-up research and continued to be used for over a year.
 They drove design work on four first-party apps and were later adopted by the hardware and marketing teams to coordinate work.

 Building and executing on a new education product strategy

 In 2014 Microsoft made the decision to invest more strongly in education audiences with its Bing in the Classroom program.
 I created a research program to rapidly get the product team up to speed on user needs in this new space, and to provide ongoing feedback for concept development and design iteration.
 I conducted remote interviews, site visits, focus groups, and surveys with hundreds of teachers and students, all while navigating a strict set of policy and legal requirements for working with government employees and minors.
-I also developed panels and processes for obtaining ongoing user feedback in under a week (a 75% time savings over our standard recruiting process).
+I also developed panels and processes for obtaining ongoing user feedback with turnaround in under a week (a 75% time savings over our standard recruiting process).

 Early in the project, I partnered closely with program management to generate and prioritize our feature backlog and to scope engineering work with the development team.
 After our program manager suddenly transitioned off the project, I further engaged with developers to communicate user-centered design requirements for 9 shipped features.
 I also tackled the issue of cross-product experience, sponsoring a Microsoft-wide executive summit that highlighted opportunities for the newly formed Microsoft in Education strategy team.

 Within 9 months of launch, Bing in the Classroom was being used by over 4.5 million students in more than 5,000 schools across the US.

 Introducing a new biometrics research capability